jido/Quantity/README.md

 ## Compression

-The format does not define any compression scheme.
+The format does not define a compression scheme.

 If the data contains patterns (repeated digits or sequence of digits), it is likely it will benefit from compression.
 This can be applied on top of the format as seen fit.